-- (a) Write a function plotVec2 that takes as an argument a matrix of height 2, and plots each column vector from this matrix on 2-dimensional axes.
-It should check that the matrix argument has height two, signaling an error if not.
-Vectors should be plotted as a line from the origin to the vector position, using circle or other symbol to denote the "head" (see help for function 'plot').
+- (a) Write a function plotVec2 that takes as an argument a matrix with 2 rows and n columns, and plots each column vector from this matrix on 2-dimensional axes.
+It should check that the matrix argument has two rows, signaling an error if not.
+Vectors should be plotted as a line from the origin (0,0) to the vector position, using a circle or other symbol to denote the "head" (see help for function 'plot').
 It should also draw the x and y axes, extending from -1 to 1.
-The two axes should be equal size, so that horizontal units are equal to vertical units (read the help for the function 'axis'). - (b) Write a second function vecLenAngle that takes two vectors as arguments and returns the length (magnitude, or Euclidean-norm, not dimensionality) of each vector, as well as the angle (in radians) between them.
-Decide how you would like to handle cases when one (or both) vectors have zero length. - (c) Generate a random 2x2 matrix M, and decompose it using the SVD, $M = USV^T$ .
-Now examine the action of this sequence of transformations on the two "standard basis" vectors, $\{\hat{e}1, \hat{e}2\}$ .
-Specifically, use veclenAngle to examine the lengths and angle between two basis vectors $\hat{e}n$ , the two vectors $V^T\hat{e}n$ , the two vectors $SV^T\hat{e}n$ , and the two vectors $USV^T\hat{e}n$ .
+The two axes should be equal size, so that horizontal units are equal to vertical units (read the help for the function 'axis').
+Test this function by plotting three random vectors.
+(MATLAB) If you write these functions as a separate file be sure to include it when submitting your code and as a page of your output .PDF. - (b) Write a second function vecLenAngle that takes two vectors as arguments and returns the length (magnitude, or Euclidean-norm, not dimensionality) of each vector, as well as the angle (in radians) between them.
+Decide how you would like to handle cases when one (or both) vectors have zero length.
+Print the output of this function from two random vectors. - (c) Generate a random 2x2 matrix M, and decompose it using the SVD, $M = USV^T$.
+Now examine the action of this sequence of transformations on the two "standard basis" vectors, $\{\hat{e}1, \hat{e}2\}$.
+Specifically, use vecLenAngle to examine the lengths and angle between two basis vectors \hat{e}n , the two vectors $V^T \hat{e}n$, the two vectors $SV^T \hat{e}n$, and the two vectors $USV^T \hat{e}n$.
 Do these values change, and if so, after which transformation?
-Verify this is consistent with their visual appearance by plotting each pair using plotVec2. - (d) Generate a data matrix P with 65 columns containing 2-dimensional unit-vectors $\hat{u}n = [\cos(\theta_n); \sin(\theta_n)]$ , and $\theta_n = 2\pi n/64, n = 0, 1, \dots, 64$ .
+Verify this is consistent with their visual appearance by plotting each pair using plotVec2. - (d) Generate a data matrix P with 65 columns containing 2-dimensional unit-vectors $\hat{u}n = [\cos(\theta_n); \sin(\theta_n)]$, and $\theta_n = 2\pi n/64$, $n = 0, 1, \ldots, 64$.
 [Hint: Don't use a for loop!
-Create a vector containing the values of $\theta_n$ .]
+Create a vector containing the values of θ_n .]
 Plot a single blue curve through these points, and a red star (asterisk) at the location of the first point.
-Consider the action of the matrix M from the previous problem on this set of points.
-In particular, apply the SVD transformations one at a time to full set of points (again, think of a way to do this without using a for loop!), plot them, and describe what geometric changes you see (and why). - 4.
-A simple visual neuron.
-Suppose an experiment on a retinal neuron in a particular species of toad reveals that the responses are a weighted sum of the (positive-valued) intensities of light that is sensed at 5 localized regions of the retina.
-The weight vector is [1,4,3.5,2,1]. (a) Is this system linear?
-If so, express the response as a matrix multiplied by the input intensity vector.
-If not, provide a counterexample. (b) What unit-length stimulus vector (i.e., vector of light intensities) elicits the largest response in this neuron?
-Write a piece of code to compute this, and explain how you arrived at your answer. (c) What physically-realizable unit-length stimulus vector produces the smallest response in this neuron?
-Explain your reasoning. [hint: visualize a simpler version of the problem, in 2 dimensions] - 5.
-Gram-Schmidt.
-A classic method for iterative construction of an orthonormal basis is known as Gram-Schmidt orthogonalization.
-First, one generates an arbitrary unit vector (typically, by normalizing a vector created with randn or np.random.normal in Python).
-Each subsequent basis vector is created by generating another arbitrary vector, subtracting off the projections of that vector along each of the previously created basis vectors, and normalizing the remaining vector. - Write a MATLAB function gramSchmidt that takes a single argument, N, specifying the dimensionality of the basis.
-It should then generate an $N \times N$ matrix whose columns contain a set of orthogonal normalized unit vectors.
-Try your function for N = 3, and plot the basis vectors (you can use rotate3d in MATLAB or see footnote in Python to interactively examine these).
-Check your function numerically by calling it for an N much larger than 3 (e.g. 1000) and verifying that the resulting matrix is orthonormal (hint: you should be able to do this without using loops).
-Extra credit: make your function recursive - instead of using a for loop, have the function call itself, each time adding a new column to the matrix of previously created orthogonal columns.
-To do this, you'll probably need to write two functions (a main function that initializes the problem, and a helper function that is called with a matrix containing the current set of orthogonal columns and adds a new column until the number of column equals the number of rows).
+Consider and discuss the action of the matrix M from the previous problem on this set of points.
+In particular, apply the SVD transformations one at a time to the full set of points (again, think of a way to do this without using a for loop!), plot each of the transformations, and describe what geometric changes you see (and why).

+4. A simple visual neuron.
+There is no coding required for this part.
+Please create a separate text or markdown cell for each subproblem.